Written by Aarthi Arun and published on 17 June 2021.

 On the same day, at the same time, Iniya, another 8-year-old is getting ready for her school.
 Conveniently, her school happens to be right at her home.
 Her parents have arranged a set of subjects for her to work on during the week.
 She sips a glass of milk and looks forward to learning new things.
 Iniya is particularly interested to learn about Mars exploration and her parents have got new books and Internet resources for her.
 She also remembers to ask her parents about the possibility of going to a dance class to learn Kathak.

-“Homeschooled children can write public state examinations as a private student.
-Being able to write as a private student has existed for decades now even in India,” says Faithlina Ponniah from LifeHub, a homeschooling cooperative based in Chennai.
-She adds, “To ace competitive exams, a homeschooled child is already on par with a regular school going child as he has followed a similar syllabus but in a more relaxed, focused environment.
-In addition to that, the flexibility of homeschooling allows the child to spend more time on exactly what is important for her future, in this case this particular exam in this period in time.”
-According to a 2010 American study published in the online journal Academic Leadership the homeschooled children score up to 30 percentile more than the public school children in academic tests.
+"Homeschooled children can write public state examinations as a private student.
+Being able to write as a private student has existed for decades now even in India," says Faithlina Ponniah from LifeHub, a homeschooling cooperative based in Chennai.
+She adds, "To ace competitive exams, a homeschooled child is already on par with a regular school-going child as he has followed a similar syllabus but in a more relaxed, focused environment.
+In addition to that, the flexibility of homeschooling allows the child to spend more time on exactly what is important for her future, in this case, this particular exam in this period in time."
+According to a 2010 American study published in the online journal Academic Leadership the homeschooled children score up to 30% more than public school children in academic tests.

 So, there you have it.
 Homeschooled children will do perfectly fine, if not better, in their adulthood.

 Are you ready to dive headfirst into this grand adventure?
 Before you do, read this first: